 Nice N Sleazy

-One of Glasgow’s longest serving alt music venues and the touring musician’s favourite spot for a post gig piss-up.
+One of the longest-serving alternative Glasgow music venues and the touring musician’s favourite spot for a post gig piss-up.
 Despite the grungy interior and rock-heavy bar playlist, Sleazys doesn’t cater exclusively to indie bands – nowadays you can find just about any genre shaking the basement walls, from acid techno to jazz to 90s R&B. The kitchen currently serves Japanese style bar food with plenty of options for vegetarians and meat eaters alike.
 And, most importantly, where else can you order a white russian for £3.50 at 2am on a Tuesday morning?

 Your Tuesday morning pub crawl needn’t end at Sleazys – you can pop in to Broadcast next door for one for as long as you’re out by 3am.
 Broadcast was opened in 2013 by promoters PCL to fill the void left by their previous cafe-bar-venue, The Captain’s Rest.
 It’s got a reasonably priced menu of junk food favourites and a well-stocked bar, but it scores most highly for consistently churning out a great programme of local and touring artists.
 Recent headliners include the likes of Teeth of the Sea, Working Men’s Club and Föllakzoid.